saymrwulf/tensorflow/notes.md

-2019-06-30T03:04:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (tensorflow) 2019-07-12T04:33:00 - Implementing approach from a new paper read last night (tensorflow) 2019-07-12T00:53:00 - Implementing approach from a new paper read last night (tensorflow)
+2019-06-30T03:04:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (tensorflow) 2019-07-12T04:33:00 - Implementing approach from a new paper read last night (tensorflow) 2019-07-12T00:53:00 - Implementing approach from a new paper read last night (tensorflow) 2019-07-12T23:22:00 - Minor doc updates: linking to article on quantization (tensorflow)